Correcting non-independent and non-identically distributed errors with surface codes

 In this work, we have considered the performance of noise-tailored surface codes for simple \textit{code capacity} noise models where only the data qubits are subject to error.
 As a direction for further work, it would be interesting to investigate noise-tailored codes under more realistic circuit level noise models for which it is assumed every location in the error correction circuit has the potential to introduce errors.
-In a previous study~\cite{higgott2022fragile}, Higgott \emph{et al.} have proposed the belief-matching decoder as a heuristic for circuit-level decoding of the XY-surface code.
-The results of~\cite{higgott2022fragile} suggest that some of the advantages of bias-tailoring are reduced under circuit-level noise due to boundary effects.
-However, it is possible that the more precisely tailored MHHM and MMHH codes proposed in this work could be free of such failure modes.
+At the circuit level, an important design consideration is the choice of two-qubit entangling gates.
+If an entangling operation turns one species of Pauli errors to another, it can trigger error propagation events that cause the noise channel to become unbiased.
+This can diminish the benefits of bias-tailoring.
+Fortunately, \textit{bias-preserving} hardware implementations of entangling gates have been proposed that are designed to maintain the system's noise-asymmetry.
+For instance, it is shown in Ref.~\cite{Puri2020} that bias-preserving gates can be achieved using stabilized cat qubits in driven nonlinear oscillators.
+This architecture has been demonstrated to integrate well with the XZZX code~\cite{PRXQuantum.2.030345}, and it would be interesting to investigate similar schemes in the setting of the Clifford-deformed codes explored in this work.

-In the future, it will also be interesting to apply the proposed ideas to even more realistic error models that faithfully reflect noise processes in various hardware implementations of qubits.
-The notion of consistent Clifford deformations makes sense also for other \emph{topological quantum error correcting codes} beyond the toric or surface codes.
+The notion of Clifford deformations makes sense also for other \emph{topological quantum error correcting codes} beyond the toric or surface codes.
+For example, various instances of Clifford-deformed 3D codes have been studied in \cite{huang2022tailoring}.
+Bias-tailoring has also been shown to be a useful technique for quantum low density parity check codes \cite{roffe2023biastailored}.